niawjunior/docaider/README.md

 - **Access Control**: Manage who can access your shared resources
 - **Share Chat Links**: Generate and share links to specific chat sessions
 - **Embeddable Chatbox**: Add your knowledge base chat to any external website
-- **Customizable Embedding**: Configure colors, position, and appearance of embedded chat
+- **Comprehensive Embedding Customization**: Configure colors, position, size, welcome messages, and appearance of embedded chat
+- **Shared Knowledge Base Dashboard**: View all knowledge bases shared with you in a dedicated section

 ### 5. Multi-Language Support